Project Sheet : project management tool to centralize all key information

 In this context, Peter notes that, “with very few resources, they managed to set up a real program”.
 Product samples were shipped to clients in Croatia, then the team held a webinar on a Klaxoon Board to explain to them how to use the product.

 After that, they sent a Survey to collect consolidated client feedback, and the first findings when using the product.
 And finally, a second webinar on Board brought together Lesaffre clients and marketing and sales representatives, to discuss their uses “very transparently and openly”.

 On a more operational level, Peter also talks about the role that Klaxoon's visual platform played in managing team work schedules on site at the Lesaffre head office (in northern France) during lockdowns.

 In this context, the teams had to follow a shift work schedule, so that people who needed to work in the laboratories could access them, while respecting health restrictions.

 Spontaneously, Peter and his teams set up a Board to create this process autonomously.
 Depending on needs, everyone could anticipate what days they would be in the laboratory, and share the information with the rest of the team.
 Peter adds that “all the employees found it easy to use”, and if they needed to update their days in the laboratory, they could do so at any time and from any connected device (smartphone, home computer etc.).

-This fourth example described by Peter shows how using the Workshop Platform made it possible to organize a meeting spontaneously and naturally.
+This fourth example described by Peter shows how using Klaxoon's visual platform made it possible to organize a meeting spontaneously and naturally.